Business, commercial and trade waste

-Please note that the searchable database of licenced waste disposal facilities in the Hampshire area, previously on this webpage, is no longer available as similar information can be found online.
+Please note that the searchable database of licensed waste disposal facilities in the Hampshire area, previously on this webpage, is no longer available as similar information can be found online.

 - Household Waste Recycling Centres (HWRCs)

-Tradespersons from small or medium sized organisations may use the Hampshire HWRC Trade Waste service, which is a chargeable service.
+Tradespersons from small or medium sized organisations may use the Hampshire HWRC Trade Waste service, which is a chargeable service (restrictions on waste materials apply).
 Businesses or traders carrying waste arising from their work must hold a valid Waste Carrier’s Licence from the Environment Agency.
 You can apply for the licence here on the Register or renew as a waste carrier, broker or dealer website.